ToughKnee/FlowUML/Deesign/FlowUMLscenarios.md

 「 Scenario 」     ※ Receive info to create Instances
 Actors:
   -Instance:
-    The instances are generated from properties(which will be registered inside the instancesDictionary), parameters and local variables(which WON'T be registered into the instancesDictionary)
+    The instances are generated from properties, methodCalls(which will be registered inside the instancesDictionary and need special id), parameters and local variables(which WON'T be registered into the instancesDictionary and DON'T need special id)
-    The intance will be equal to another instance in 2 cases:
+    The instance will be equal to another instance in 2 cases:
     1. If the property 'inheritanceList' has one element, then they should have the same name
     2. If true, we ignore namespaces and check if they have at least one value in their inheritanceList that matches another value in the other instance
 Given: